-- 20. Explain the relationships among circumference, diameter, area, and radius of a circle to demonstrate understanding of formulas for the area and circumference of a circle. - a.
-Informally derive the formula for area of a circle. - b.
-Solve area and circumference problems in real-world and mathematical situations involving circles. - 21.
-Use facts about supplementary, complementary, vertical, and adjacent angles in multi-step problems to write and solve simple equations for an unknown angle in a figure. - 22.
-Solve real-world and mathematical problems involving area, volume, and surface area of two- and three-dimensional objects composed of triangles, quadrilaterals, polygons, cubes, and right rectangular prisms.
+Solve real-world and 20.
+Explain the relationships among circumference, diameter, area, and radius of a circle to demonstrate understanding mathematical problems of formulas for the area and circumference of a circle. involving angle measure, a.
+Informally derive the formula for area of a circle. circumference, area, b.
+Solve area and circumference problems in real-world and mathematical situations involving circles. surface area, and volume.
+21. Use facts about supplementary, complementary, vertical, and adjacent angles in multi-step problems to write and Note: Students must solve simple equations for an unknown angle in a figure. select and use the appropriate unit for the 22.
+Solve real-world and mathematical problems involving area, volume, and surface area of two- and threeattribute being measured dimensional objects composed of triangles, quadrilaterals, polygons, cubes, and right rectangular prisms. when determining length, area, angle, time, or volume.